meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the total number of search results.
-Will never exceed the `pagination.maxTotalHits` index setting value.
+Both `totalPages` and `totalHits` are computed until they reach the `pagination.maxTotalHits` number from the settings (default `1000`).

-Only returned when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination).
+This field is returned only when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination)..

 #### 3.2.9. `facetDistribution`